owtf/ptp/docs/source/contribute.rst

                 return []
             self.fullpath = self.fullpath[0]

-Then we need to initialize the correct parser using :meth:`libptp.report.AbstractReport._init_parser` method.
+Then we need to initialize the correct parser using the :meth:`libptp.report.AbstractReport._init_parser` method.

 .. code-block:: python